-Sampling techniques for this study, which have been selected based on recommendations and information provided in the study requests, include electrofishing (boat, pram, and backpack) and gill netting with experimental nets.
 Exact sampling locations that are representative of the full extent of habitat types within the study area will be established prior to the first sampling event and provided to the fisheries stakeholder interest community prior for discussion and review.
-Sampling locations will uniquely keyed by an identification code, and a more precise location will be identified using GPS such that lattitude/longitude coordinates of the locations or limits of the sampling areas can be used to present the information in a GIS dataset.
-Sampling will be conducted across multiple seasons including spring (May-June as flow conditions permit), summer (July-August), and fall (September-October), and sampling stations will be maintained during all three seasons to allow for comparison of seasonal catches.
+Sampling locations will be uniquely keyed by an identification code, and a more precise location will be identified using GPS such that latŧitude/longitude coordinates of the locations or limits of the sampling areas can be used to present the information in a GIS dataset.
+Sampling will be conducted across multiple seasons including spring (May-June as flow conditions permit), summer (July-August), and fall (September-October).
+Sampling segments will be randomly selected within each season (spring, summer, fall). , and sampling stations will be maintained during all three seasons to allow for comparison of seasonal catches.